All Episodes

 And a lot of these people are just being quiet right now.

-And then for what what Randy said and Tom Cotton and Lee and Cruz or the Senate's gonna vote no.
+And then for what Rand has said, Tom Cotton and Lee and Cruz, the Senate's going to vote no.

-So you got the Republicans are gonna put themselves on the record voting yes for the structure of Obamacare.
+So you got the Republicans are going to put themselves on the record voting yes for the structure of Obamacare.

-The Senate's gonna vote no, and then they got to go back home and uh face the face the music.
+The Senate's going to vote no, and then they've got to go back home and face the music.

-Well, this goes back to to my original criticism and comment here is in the weeks leading up to the rollout of this bill, Senator Paul, it I kept telling people in high places that you don't have support for your bill.
+This goes back to my original criticism and comment here is in the weeks leading up to the rollout of this bill, Senator Paul, I kept telling people in high places that you don't have support for your bill.

 Why don't you build consensus?

-Why don't you throw everybody in a room and why don't you get the bill right first before you roll it out instead of this public, you know, brew haha, an intramural fight and civil war that's broken out here.
+Why don't you throw everybody in a room and why don't you get the bill right first before you roll it out instead of this public, you know, brouhaha, an intramural fight and civil war that's broken out here.

 And I think it was really unnecessary because everything I predicted would happen did.